Millions of people around the world depend on palm oil

 The increase in demand for palm oil has also meant an increase in demand for more farm and plantation land.
 This has raised environmental and social concerns including forest and habitat conservation, peat land conversion, the need to protect waterways and the rights of indigenous communities.

 We believe that palm should be produced sustainably.
-We have made a commitment that the palm oil products we supply to our customers in Europe, United States, Canada, Australia and New Zealand will be RSPO certified by 2015 and for all our customers worldwide by 2020.
+We have established corporate sustainability commitments to build a traceable palm oil supply chain and seek compliance throughout the supply chain relative to RSPO policies on no deforestation, no peat, and no exploitation.
 At each of our plantations, and as part of our commitment to conserve natural resources and biodiversity, we integrate responsible development into our operational plans and policies.
 Together with non-governmental organizations (NGOs) and local communities, we monitor our impact on the environment and develop partnerships to conserve resources and biodiversity.

 Explore the facets of sustainable and responsible palm oil